stellar/java-stellar-anchor-sdk/docs/deployment-examples/aws-eks-k8-helm/readme.md

 - Helm Release for Nginx Ingress and AWS Load Balancer Controller Addon
 - LetsEncrypt TLS using Kubernetes CertManager, CertIssuer, and SSL Certificate for Public Load Balancer
 - Validation using Anchor Stellar Tests SEP-31 Validator

+# Current Known Issues
+- [Issue 259](https://github.com/stellar/java-stellar-anchor-sdk/issues/259) Project Destruction fails intermittently.
+Work-around to run destruction repeatedly and/or use AWS console.
+-

 # Steps
 1. AWS and IAM Account
    1. Create an AWS account and IAM user with API credentials and the following permissions:
    2. [todo add all privs here]
 2. Terraform Cloud Account
    1. Create a Terraform Cloud account.
 A single-user free account will suffice.
-3. Create a Terraform Cloud work-space tied to `stellar-anchor-platform SDK repository` add `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` variables for IAM user in step 1.
+Create a Terraform Cloud work-space tied to `stellar-anchor-platform SDK repository`

+   2. Setup Workspace variables `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` variables for IAM user in step 1.